978007000/data-science-projects/README.md

 ## 3 - Deep Learning.

 Different convolutional neural network architectures were implemented to classify food images.
 Transfer learning using InceptionV3 was also implemented in Google Cloud.
 [The repository can be found here](https://github.com/carlespoles/DSCI6051-student).

+## 4 - Dashboard for business metrics and KPIs and EDA.

+During this internishp, I implemented a dashboard for different business metrics using Google Data Studio and Google Cloud Platform BigQuery.
+Also used Google Cloud Platform VM and Datalab.
+[The repository can be found here](https://github.com/carlespoles/DSCI6010-student).